SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	Normally, only the first alternative is calculated (see the documentation for reduction rules below for more information on that).
 If you need to follow all paths of the reduction, you can use the following action syntax.

 	Syntax / Example: (ProveAll: preparePitstop(?Lap))

+	Please note, that in this case all actions following the *ProveAll* action will be executed for each alternative result of the reduction.
+Using this, powerful loops can be executed.

   - Let